 Portland's 'frog taxi' offers a life-saving lift to a struggling species

-In Portland, Oregon, a special winter taxi is starting its annual service for frogs - a frog taxi.
-The Harborton Frog Shuttle runs roughly from December to March to keep local frogs from becoming roadkill.
+In Portland, Oregon, where I grew up, a special winter taxi is starting its annual service picking up frogs.
+The Harborton Frog Shuttle runs roughly from December to March to keep local frogs from becoming roadkill on their migration to and from their spawning grounds.
 Here's OPB's Jule Gilfillan.

 JULE GILFILLAN, BYLINE: On a drizzly, chilly evening last March near Portland, Oregon, it was a perfect night for frog catching.